-On a call for heating, the indoor unit will send the room temperature and set-point requirement to the outdoor unit PCB via the data signal wire path.
-The data travels from the indoor unit to the outdoor unit via the wire located on terminal 3/C. The indoor unit louvers will open.
-The fan will not start until the coil has warmed sufficiently to avoid cold drafts.
+On a call for heating, the indoor unit will send the room temperature and set-point requirement to the outdoor unit ECU via the data signal wire path.
+The data travels from the indoor unit to the outdoor unit via the wire located on terminal 3.
+The indoor unit's louver will open the indoor fan will remain off.

-EEVs serving indoor circuits will step to the standard opening.
-The outdoor EEV opens to a position based upon the outdoor air temperature.
+EEV valves serving indoor circuits will step to a FULL OPEN BYPASS position.
+Outdoor EEV valve serving outdoor coil will step open to a pre-set metering position based upon the temperature of the outdoor air.